 Plums are in season in the UK from August to September.
-They grow on trees, are harvested when ready and can then be eaten raw or cooked.

 Some people are allergic to plums.
-They fall into the ‘birch pollen’ category of allergens, along with apples and celery, and they may cause itching and swelling of the mouth or throat in those affected.
+They fall into the ‘birch pollen’ category of allergens, along with apples and peaches, and they may cause itching and swelling of the mouth or throat in those affected.

 Nicola Shubrook is a nutritional therapist and works with both private clients and the corporate sector.
 She is an accredited member of the British Association for Nutrition and Lifestyle Medicine (BANT) and the Complementary & Natural Healthcare Council (CNHC).
 Find out more at urbanwellness.co.uk.

 All health content on bbcgoodfood.com is provided for general information only, and should not be treated as a substitute for the medical advice of your own doctor or any other healthcare professional.
 If you have any concerns about your general health, you should contact your local healthcare provider.
 See our website terms and conditions for more information.